Breword/tmux/Getting-Started.md

 set -g status-style 'bg=blue'
 ~~~~

+#### Embedded styles

+Embedded styles are included inside another option in between `#[` and `]`.
+Each changes the style of following text until the next embedded style or the
+end of the text.

-Or to put some text in red and blue in `status-left`:
+For example, to put some text in red and blue in `status-left`:

 ~~~~
 set -g status-left 'default #[fg=red] red #[fg=blue] blue'